epatel/EKG/README.md

 * A texture is used to draw the halo and also used when drawing the lit grid

 * GL_LINE_SMOOTH does not exist in pre-3GS devices.
 FBO could perhaps be used to create a nicer line

+Note: cloned and compiled with latest Xcode, worked on SDK 3.0